There are three things to consider when making life-size decisions:

 But, like Aesop’s fable of “The Ant and the Grasshopper”, you’ll be full of regret if you think of nothing but today, and don’t prepare for tough times.

-And you’ll be all kinds of unrewarded if you only serve yourself, not others.
+And you’ll be very unrewarded if you only serve yourself, not others.

 I sound critical, but I’m writing this to myself as a reminder.

-When a life or plan feels ultimately unsatisfying, I find it’s because I’ve forgotten to include:
+When a life or plan feels ultimately unsatisfying, I find it’s because I’ve forgotten to find the intersection of all three:

 - what makes me happy